dapnet-core/core/README.md

 docker-compose up
 ```

 4. If all 5 services started, rabbitmq will repeatedly emit errors.
-To fix them, add your node to [CouchDB](http://localhost:5984/_utils/#database/nodes/_new).
-Login credentials are set in the `config.env` file from step one.
-Replace the values in the following template, then paste it into the 'New document' form:
+To fix them, add your node to [CouchDB](http://localhost:5984/_utils).
+Login credentials are set in the `config.env` file from step two.
+Navigate to [this page](http://localhost:5984/_utils/#database/nodes/_new) and replace the values in the following template, then paste it into the 'New document' form:

 ```JSON
 {